 Slow Cooker Pork Roast

-The first time I made pulled pork in a slow cooker, I didn’t bother browning the roast first.
-It tasted fine — it tasted exactly like every other slow-cooker pulled pork in the world.
+The first time I made pulled pork in a slow cooker I didn’t bother to brown the roast first.
+It all tasted fine — just like every other slow-cooker pulled pork in the world.
+Sure, it was tender, but it wasn’t memorable.

-The second time I made it I was using a Ninja 3-in-1 my sister had given me, and the manual specifically said to brown meats in the insert before slow cooking.
+The second time I made it I used a Ninja 3-in-1 my sister gifted me, and the instruction manual told me to brown meats in the insert before slow cooking.
 Five extra minutes.
+I thought I would give it a go.

 Boneless pork roast (3 pounds)